Anno-Wiki/icc2-wiki/content/formatter/2-metadata.md

 Series of symbols are kinda nasty, best only use them for books which absolutely require it, and use the minimal sequence of symbols to be unique within the text.

-@TODO: Fix formatter to be capable of handling series of symbols, lol.

 ## toc